Royal Society of St George: Membership criteria

 The society is fully inclusive and independent of party politics and membership is open to all those who subscribe to the objects of the society.

 Their current membership is made up of a network of branches throughout England and the world, as well as a large number of direct society members.
 The international confraternity, the Order of St George, is affiliated with the society.

+Certain branches of the Royal Society of St George, such as the California branch, bestow Honorary Membership upon "individuals of eminence" who have made notable contributions to the Royal Society of St George, in addition to being accomplished professionally.

 Former presidents and vice presidents

 The list below includes some of the notable people who have served as either president or vice-president of the society: